nim-works/phy/spec/spec.md

 `union(...)` is the supertype of all its operand types.

-### Values, Locations, and Cells
+### Values, Objects, Locations, and Cells

 A *value* is something that inhabits a type.
-They're either constructed implicitly or are produced by terms.
 An *aggregate value* is a value inhabiting a composite type.

-*Values* are stored in *locations*.
-If a location stores an aggregate value, it consists of one or more sub-locations.
+An *object* represents a *value*.
+If an object represents an aggregate value, it has *sub-objects*. *Object*s are stored in *locations*, which can have sub-locations storing the sub-objects, if any.
 A location not part of any other location is called a *cell*.

-Every implicitly or explicitly constructed value has a unique *identity*, meaning two separate values cannot be the *same*, but they can be *equal*.
+Each object constructed at some point has a unique identity, even if it represents the same value as another object.
+An object can only be stored in a single location at a time (which is referred to as its *owner*), but can move locations (thereby changing the owner).

-Changing the value stored in a sub-location also modifies the value of the parent location, but without changing its *identity*.
+Changing the object stored in a sub-location also modifies the object of the parent location, but without changing its *identity*.

+> Note: the term "object" is intended as a placeholder until a better,
+> less overloaded term is found.

+> Note: "constructing a value" is sometimes used interchangeably with
+> "constructing an object"

 ### Normal, Linear, and Affine Types

-How a value inhabiting a type is allowed to be used depends on whether the type is a normal, linear, or affine type:
+How an object representing a value inhabiting a type is allowed to be used depends on whether the type is a normal, linear, or affine type:

 | Type   | No Use | Single Use | Multi Use |
 | ------ | ------ | ---------- | --------- |